Garage Door Spring Repair & Replacement

 Precision Spring Repair Best Practices

-The last thing you want is to have a problem with your garage door or have your car stuck in the garage.
-Especially if it's only been a couple months, weeks, or even days after your last garage door repair!
+Every homeowner knows that life's inconveniences are usually thrown at you at the worst possible time.
+The last thing you want to happen is have your car stuck in the garage when you need it most—especially when it's only been a couple months, weeks, or even days after your last garage door repair!
 That's why Precision leads by example and follows the industry's best practices in order to make the best recommendation to homeowners each time we step foot in a garage.
+These practices can save you time and money in the long run, and we want the best for our customers.

 Best Practice #1 - Replacing Both Springs

-Most garage doors have two springs installed at the same time, when one breaks it's safe to say the second spring's life expectancy has just about expired.
-In order to save you from future inconvenience, unsafe garage door practices, and damaging your garage door opener, Precision will usually recommend replacing both springs.
+Most garage doors have two springs installed at the same time, so when one breaks, it's safe to say the second spring's life expectancy has just about expired.
+In order to save you from future inconvenience, unsafe garage door practices, and damaging your garage door opener, Precision will usually recommend to replace both springs.
+If you've had the same tires on your car for a while and one blows out while you're driving, wouldn't you replace them both?
+It's extremely important for your own safety (and time) to properly maintain high value equipment such as garage doors and automobiles, so replacing both springs on your garage door is the best option.

 Best Practice #2 - Using The Right Springs

 Since garage doors come in all weights and sizes, the right springs need to be installed in order to properly balance the door.
-If a technician puts the wrong spring on your door, it could damage your garage door system, shorten the life of the spring and cause the garage door opener to do more work than it was built to do.
+If a technician puts the wrong spring on your door, not only will this damage your garage door system, but it will cause the garage door opener to do more work than it was built to do.
+Your opener is more likely to break quickly if the wrong spring is installed, forcing you to call for another repair.
+DIY spring replacement also is often an unsafe option because of this.
 This is why Precision technicians only install the right springs for the door's weight and check their work by performing a balance test.

 Best Practice #3 - Safety Inspection

-With every spring repair, Precision provides a free safety inspection to make sure all the hardware and moving parts on your door are in good working condition and meet safety standards.
-Since the hardware was probably installed at the same as the springs, it's possible there are worn mechanical parts on your door that are in an unsafe state.
-Think about spring failure as a symptom to a possibly larger problem with your door.
-This is why it's a Precision Best Practice to provide a free safety inspection and maintain a safe environment for our customers.
+With every spring repair, Precision provides a free safety inspection to make sure all the hardware and moving parts on your door are in working condition and meet safety standards.
+Since the hardware was likely installed at the same time as the springs, it's possible there are worn mechanical parts on your door that are in an unsafe state.
+Spring failure may be a symptom of a larger problem with your door.
+This is why it's a Precision best practice to provide a free safety inspection and maintain a safe environment for our customers.

 Call Precision today for garage door spring repair!